 Jonas worked for British Intelligence, yes, but his experience is thin and contacts few.
 Author James Wolff puts him and his exploits in the realm of the do-able – making decisions and taking action like an ordinary person rather than a superhero spy.
 As a result, this is a believable if somewhat erratic and doubt-ridden character, easy to identify with and root for.

 The story starts in Beirut, in a seedy bar, where he seeks the help of a middle-aged Swiss priest called Tobias, who was defrocked over some scandal but has previously arranged the release of terrorist-held hostages.
 He doesn’t at first tell Tobias that this new person to be rescued is his father, which might be a mistake.
 He does have one trick up his sleeve.
-Tobias is interested in a woman named Maryam who’s stuck in Syria and Jonas suggests that if Tobias helps MI6 can get her out.
+Tobias is interested in a woman named Maryam who’s stuck in Syria and Jonas suggests that if Tobias helps, his former employer can get her out.

 Naturally, he has no official standing in this shaky rescue mission and it’s extremely unlikely he can deliver on his promise to extract Maryam, or on any of the commitments he ultimately makes with Hezbollah representatives, the espionage establishment, and anyone else he thinks can help him.
 You feel you’re mounting a wobbly tower made of playing cards.
 One false move and the whole fragile edifice will tumble down around you.